taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [ChatGPT-Line-Bot](https://github.com/theexplainthis/chatgpt-line-bot) - This is a repository that allows you to integrate ChatGPT into Line.
  * [langup-ai](https://github.com/jiran214/langup-ai) - AGI Social Network Bot.
 BiliBili | Live Chat Digital Person | Video @ Auto Reply | Private Message Bot | Terminal Chat | Voice Interaction
  * [customizable-gpt-chatbot](https://github.com/shamspias/customizable-gpt-chatbot) - A dynamic, scalable AI chatbot built with Django REST framework, supporting custom training from PDFs, documents, websites, and YouTube videos.
 Leveraging OpenAI's GPT-3.5, Pinecone, FAISS, and Celery for seamless integration and performance.
+ * [DarkGPT](https://github.com/luijait/darkgpt) - DarkGPT is an OSINT assistant based on GPT-4-200K (recommended use) designed to perform queries on leaked databases, thus providing an artificial intelligence assistant that can be useful in your traditional OSINT processes.

 ## Browser-extensions